rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 }
 ```

-We have `Ok` for successful results, and `Err` for ones that have an error.
+The `Ok` variant indicates a successful result, and `Err` indicates an
-These two variants each contain one thing: in `Ok`'s case, it's the successful
+unsuccessful result.
+These two variants each contain one thing: in `Ok`'s case,
-return value.
-With `Err`, it's some type that represents the error.
+it's the successful return value.
+With `Err`, it's some type that represents
+the error.

 As an example, let's try opening a file: